Actindo-AG/Documentation/DataHub/UserInterface/02_Settings.md

   - [DELETED ATTRIBUTES](./02i_DeletedAttributes.md)
   - [HTML TEMPLATES](./02j_HTMLTemplates.md)

-The *HTML TEMPLATES* tab is only displayed when the *HTML Templates for ETL* plugin is installed.
+The *HTML TEMPLATES* tab is only displayed if the *HTML Templates for ETL* plugin is installed.